Chico Hamilton

 Chico Hamilton: The Pioneering Jazz Drummer and Bandleader

 Chico Hamilton was an American jazz drummer and bandleader whose career spanned over six decades, leaving an indelible mark on the West Coast cool jazz and post-bop scenes.
-Hailing from Los Angeles, California, his greatest achievement was not chart dominance but his innovative small-group sounds, most famously his quintet featuring cello and flute, which produced a series of acclaimed albums for Pacific Jazz and other labels.
+Hailing from Los Angeles, California, his greatest achievement was not chart dominance but his role as a visionary who led a series of influential small groups and introduced several major talents to the jazz world.

 Early career